jcunanan05/100-days-of-code/logs/r3-log.md

 ### R3D35 17/8

 - Encountered headache at `align-content: stretch` in CSS Grid at chrome.
 Fallbacked to Flexbox for the meantime.

+### R3D38 20/8

+- Continued the music school project.
+Used NextJS, React MUI
+  - planning to used styled-components

+- Updating my notes